TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

       what your plugin signature is.

    .. versionadded:: 12.0
-      The plugin signature is returned by the method :php:`ExtensionUtility::registerPlugin()` when registering Extbase based
+      The method :php:`ExtensionUtility::registerPlugin()` returns the plugin signature.
-      plugins.

    Also look on the page :ref:`extension-naming`.